Family history

 What’s in the records?

-Most of the records that we manage access to are state records created by previous ‘native welfare’ departments between 1886 and 1972.
+Most of the records that we manage access to are State Governement records created by previous ‘native welfare’ departments between 1886 and 1972.
 The records were kept to serve the purpose of governmental bureaucracies and tend to be very administrative.
 They usually include information such as birth dates, child endowments, employment and wages, parentage, marriage and partnerships, places of residence, travel permits, and mission and station details.

 We also hold copies of genealogies, photographs, datacards and child crayon drawings recorded by Norman Tindale who was an anthropologist that visited more than 50 communities throughout Western Australia between the 1930s and 1960s.
+Other records that we manage access to include the Australian Churches of Christ Mission records, and genealogies collected by Adolphus Peter Elkin during fieldwork in the Kimberley region in 1928.
+Learn more about the records we manage access to.

 Please be warned that the records contain confronting information which may cause sadness or be distressing to read.
 They also contain words, descriptions and terms which are considered offensive in today’s contexts.
 It is also possible that recorded information may be inaccurate or incomplete.